coffeestats/coffeestats-attic/devdocs/deployment.rst

 .. envvar:: COFFEESTATS_MYSQL_HOSTNAME

-    hostname of the MySQL database to use
+    hostname of the MySQL database to use, use :php:const:`MYSQL_HOSTNAME` to access this setting in PHP code.

 .. envvar:: COFFEESTATS_MYSQL_USER

-    user name for the MySQL database connection
+    user name for the MySQL database connection, use :php:const:`MYSQL_USER` to access this setting in PHP code.

 .. envvar:: COFFEESTATS_MYSQL_PASSWORD

-    password for the MySQL database connection
+    password for the MySQL database connection, use :php:const:`MYSQL_PASSWORD` to access this setting in PHP code.

 .. envvar:: COFFEESTATS_MYSQL_DATABASE

-    name of the MySQL database to use
+    name of the MySQL database to use, use :php:func:`get_setting` with :php:const:`MYSQL_DATABASE` to access this setting in PHP code.

 ReCAPTCHA settings
 ------------------